It’s noisy out there.

 Your goal should be to write something that helps them meet their goal.

 Or find someone to write it for you.

-Lessons Learned While Launching a Small Business and a Website at the Same Time 129 days.
+129 days.
 That’s how long it took for two of us to plan, design, develop, write, edit, proof, post and then, quite unceremoniously, at 8:06 in the evening, launch SparksFlycontent.com.
 Most of those “days” were evenings and weekends.
 During the day, we were doing our “real jobs”.
 Launching a small business, pitching that business, creating […]

 Is great work the goal?
 Everyone seems to be doing it.
 Or so they say.
 Shouldn’t the goal be to do the work that accomplishes the goal?
 Why settle for great when the work could be game-changing.
 And was that book you just read really great?
 Or was it so absorbing and original that you […]